WE TEND TO FORGET ABOUT THIS PART OF THE STORY

 My own view is that life -- and death -- don't work that way.

-Besides which O.J., even at the advanced age of 70, his good looks long gone, his waistline larger and fashion statements limited to blue prison uniforms, seems incapable of being chastened no matter how hard he once looked for "the real killers" of Nicole and Ron, and how much jail time he does.
+Besides which O.J., even at the advanced age of 70, his good looks long gone, his waistline larger and fashion statements limited to blue prison uniforms, seems incapable of being chastened no matter how hard he once looked -- and can now resume his search -- for "the real killers" of Nicole and Ron.